macnishio/CRMbyReplitCreate/pre_deployment_checklist.md

 - [ ] Check LEAD_SCORE_THRESHOLD is set to the desired value

 ## Database
-- [ ] Ensure all migrations are up to date
+- [ ] Ensure all migrations are up to date, including the new Schedule model
 - [ ] Perform a test run of migrations on a staging environment
 - [ ] Create a database backup before deployment